The Best Things To Do in Dripping Springs, TX (2024)

 Hamilton Pool Preserve is located about 25 minutes from downtown Dripping Springs and features a cave and waterfall with a large swimming hole underneath.
 The scenery is stunning and truly feels like an oasis.
 Reservations must be made in advance and they fill up quickly, so book early!

-As of 2022, swimming is currently not allowed at Hamilton Pool due to falling rocks.
+As of 2023, swimming is allowed at Hamilton Pool due in a designated area.
 Be sure to check current conditions before your visit.
-While swimming isn’t available, you can still walk around inside of the cave surrounding the pool and hike a trail along the Hamilton Creek.

 Hamilton Pool Preserve is definitely worth visiting while in Texas Hill Country.
 It was the first bit of Hill Country nature I experienced and such a beautiful place to discover.